INFORMSJoC/2020.1023/README.md

 This project is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE).

-The software and data in this repository are associated with [the JANOS paper](https://arxiv.org/abs/1911.09461) by David Bergman, Teng Huang, Philip Brooks, Andrea Lodi, and Arvind U. Raghunathan.
+The software and data in this repository are associated with [the paper](https://arxiv.org/abs/1911.09461) by David Bergman, Teng Huang, Philip Brooks, Andrea Lodi, and Arvind U. Raghunathan.

+[//]: # (Need to change the arxiv link to ijoc link.)

+**Important: This code is being developed on an on-going basis at https://github.com/iveyhuang/2019-11-OA-272.
+Please go there if you would like to get a more recent version or would like support.**

+[//]: # (Need to change the github repo name to match the final DOI.)

 ## Version

-The version used in the paper is `janos 0.0.9`.
+The version of the software used in the paper is tagged in this repository as `janos 0.0.9`.

+It is based on [this SHA](https://github.com/tkralphs/JoCTemplate/commit/f7f30c63adbcb0811e5a133e1def696b74f3ba15) in the development repository.

+[//]: # (Need to update this SHA link.)

-## Cite [NEED UPDATE]
+## Cite

-To cite this software, please cite the [paper](https://doi.org/10.1287/ijoc.2019.0934) and the software, using the following DOI.
+To cite this software, please cite [the paper](https://arxiv.org/abs/1911.09461) and the software, using the following DOI.

 [![DOI](https://zenodo.org/badge/285853815.svg)](https://zenodo.org/badge/latestdoi/285853815)

+[//]: # (Need to update the paper link to ijoc link.)
+[//]: # (Need to update the DOI when it is known.)

 ## Description